-Atlas Private Wealth Management is a large financial advisor firm, with nearly $1 billion in assets under management (AUM).
-The fee-only firm has 28 advisors on staff, and it oversees more than 1,500 client accounts.
-Atlas’ primary office is in Albany, New York, but it also has a branch in North Adams, Massachusetts.
+Atlas Private Wealth Management is a large financial advisor firm with its headquarters located in Albany, New York.
 The firm primarily works with individual investors who don’t have a high net worth, thought it also serves high-net-worth individuals and various types of institutional clients.

 Atlas Private Wealth Management Background